etherspot/transaction-kit/README.md

 ## 🔒 Security Considerations

-### Private Key Handling in Delegated EOA Mode
+### Private Key and Owner Account Handling in Delegated EOA Mode

-When using `walletMode: 'delegatedEoa'`, you must provide a private key.
+When using `walletMode: 'delegatedEoa'`, you must provide either a `privateKey` or an `ownerAccount` (LocalAccount from viem).
 Here are important security considerations:

-**⚠️ Never expose private keys in client-side code or logs!**
+**⚠️ Never expose private keys or owner accounts in client-side code or logs!**

 ```typescript
 // ❌ BAD: Hardcoded private key